Europe (band): Out of This World and Prisoners in Paradise (1988–1992)

 The follow-up to The Final Countdown was entitled Out of This World and was released in 1988.
 The biggest hit from the album was "Superstitious" which peaked at number 31 on the Billboard Hot 100 and number 9 on the Mainstream Rock Tracks.
 "Superstitious" would be the last Europe song to chart in the USA.
 The album was certified platinum in the States and peaked at number 19 on the Billboard 200 chart.
 More touring followed, including an American tour with Def Leppard and a festival gig at the National Bowl in Milton Keynes, England with Bon Jovi, Skid Row and Vixen.

 In September 1989, Europe did a gig at the Whisky a Go Go club in West Hollywood, California, under the pseudonym Le Baron Boys.
-That name would later be used as a title for a much-circulated Europe bootleg, which contained demo recordings from 1989-90.
+That name would later be used as a title for a much-circulated Europe bootleg, which contained demo recordings from 1989 to 1990.
 Two years later, the album Prisoners in Paradise was released, but received limited media attention due to the "boom" of the grunge movement, started by Nirvana, Soundgarden, Alice In Chains and Pearl Jam.
 Although the sales were low compared to previous albums, the single "I'll Cry for You" managed to hit number 28 on the UK charts.
 On New Year's Eve 1991, Europe kicked off a new tour with a show at the Tokyo Dome, in which Tesla, Thunder and Metallica also performed.
 The show was called "Final Countdown '91".

 After ten years of living, recording, and touring together, Europe decided to take a break at the end of the 1992 tour.
 "I remember in the tour bus afterwards we were talking about where the whole thing was going and I think at the time the consensus of the band was we really felt ready for a break," Tempest said, "We felt that it was time to put some roots down and I was really into the idea of making my own solo album."
 In that time, Tempest, Norum and Marcello released solo albums whilst the other members participated in several different projects and bands.
 In return, Europe was dropped from Epic Records.